KCreate/leonardschuetz.ch/server/blog/aoc-2025/day6/article.md

 - `String::padRight`: Pads the end of a string to reach a desired minimum length
 - `List::clear`: Clears the contents of a list
 - `List::indices`: Returns a list of all valid indices
+- `List::takeFirst`: Returns a copy of the list with the first `N` elements
+- `List::takeLast`: Returns a copy of the list with the last `N` elements
+- `List::dropFirst`: Returns a copy of the list without the first `N` elements
+- `List::dropLast`: Returns a copy of the list without the last `N` elements

 I modified the following method: